- Docente: Antonella Mangione

 - Technological evolution of CT systems

-- From spiral CT to multislice CT (MSCT)
+- From spiral CT to multi-slice CT (MSCT)

-- Reconstruction matrix, pixel, and voxel
+- Reconstruction matrix, pixels, and voxels

 - Image quality descriptors